jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

-The `impl` (implementation) block defines methods on the Rectangle type. `area` takes a reference to `self`. `&self` is actually a short form for `self: &Self`.
-If this were not a reference this method would take ownership of the Rectangle, so we wouldn't be able to use a Rectangle instance after calling area().
-Methods that take ownership of self are quite rare, but useful in cases where a method destroys `self` or transforms it into some other structure and moves data out of it.
+The `impl` (implementation) block defines methods and associated functions on the Rectangle type. `area` takes a reference to `self`. `&self` is actually a short form for `self: &Self`.
+If this were not a reference this method would take ownership of the `Rectangle`, so we wouldn't be able to use a `Rectangle` instance after calling `area`.
+Methods that take ownership of `self` are quite rare, but useful in cases where a method destroys `self` or transforms it into some other structure and moves data out of it.
 If a method wants to modify `self`, it needs to declare it as `& mut self`, as `self` is immutable by default, just like any other function parameter.

 You can have a method on a struct with the same name as one of the fields.
 This is most commonly used to add a _getter_ method to a struct.
-You can make it so a rectangle has a private `width: u32` field, and a public `width(): u32` field, which effectively makes `width` read-only.
-What are public and private fields and methods?
-You'll have to wait for [chapter 7][chap7].
+You can make it so a rectangle has a private `width: u32` field, and a public `width(): u32` method, which effectively makes `width` read-only.
+(What are public and private fields and methods?
+You'll have to wait for [chapter 7][chap7].)

 ### Automatic Referencing and Dereferencing